Nemanja Radonjić: Loan to Benfica

-Loan to Torino
+Torino

 On 7 July 2022, Radonjić joined Serie A club Torino on loan from Marseille for the 2022–23 season.
-The deal includes an option to make the move permanent for Torino.
+The deal included an option to make the move permanent for Torino, which was exercised at the end of the season.

+Loan to Mallorca

+On 31 January 2024, Radonjić was loaned by Mallorca in Spain.

+Return to Red Star Belgrade

+On 3 September 2024 Radonjić signed a two-plus-one-year contract with Red Star Belgrade, marking his return to the club after six years.

 International career

+Youth

-As a member of Serbian under-17 level, Radonjić scored 5 goals on 6 matches between 2012 and 2013, including a hat-trick in a match Belarus.
+As a member of Serbian under-17 level, Radonjić scored five goals on six matches between 2012 and 2013, including a hat-trick in a match Belarus.
 Later, he had also been a member of the under-18 and under-19 national teams.
 Radonjić was called into the Serbia U20 national squad in November 2016 by coach Nenad Lalatović, when made his debut for the team in a match against Montenegro.
 As a coach of Serbia U21 selection, Nenad Lalatović also invited him to the squad for the 2017 UEFA European Under-21 Championship.

+Senior

+2017–18: Debut and first FIFA World Cup

-In November 2017, Radonjić was invited to Serbia national football team for an Asia tour by caretaker Mladen Krstajić.
-He made his debut for Serbia in a friendly draw to South Korea on 14 November 2017, replacing Andrija Živković in 81 minute of the match.
+In November 2017, Radonjić was invited to Serbia senior national team for an Asia tour by caretaker Mladen Krstajić.
+He debuted in a friendly draw to South Korea the same year on 14 November, replacing Andrija Živković in 81 minute of the match.

 In June 2018, Serbia manager Mladen Krstajić included Radonjić in the final 23-man squad for the 2018 FIFA World Cup.
-There he appeared on two matches, against Switzerland and Brazil.
-Serbia was knocked out in the group stage, having only won against Costa Rica.
+He appeared on two matches, against Switzerland and Brazil.

+2022: Second FIFA World Cup

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup held in Qatar.
-He played in all three group stage matches, against Brazil, losing 2-0 Cameroon, drawing 3-3 and Switzerland losing 3-2.
+He played in all three group stage matches, against Brazil, losing 2–0 Cameroon, drawing 3–3 and Switzerland losing 3–2.
 Serbia finished fourth in the group.